spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/multidimensional-array.md

 template: howto-guide-template
 ---

-This check checks that project doesn't use the deeply nested multidimensional arrays in dependency providers for not overloading it with complicated logic.
+This check checks that project doesn't use the deeply nested multidimensional arrays in dependency providers, in order to not overload it with complicated logic.

 ## Problem description

-If a plugins stack is used on the project level, not all structures are necessarily needed.
+If a plugins stack is used on the project level, not all structures are necessarily required.
 Deeply nested multidimensional arrays make configuration hard to upgrade.
 This check verifies that multidimensional arrays have a maximum of two levels of nesting inside.

 ## Example of an Evaluator error message